 Karzai Believes U.S. Behind Attacks; Rahul Gandhi: First TV Interview; Bhutto Zardari Urges Military Operations

-- By Bailey Cahall , Shruti Jagirdar, Ana SwansonAna Swanson is a contributor to Foreign Policy's Tea Leaf Nation and is a former editor at FP's South Asia Channel. , Emily SchneiderEmily Schneider is a research associate in the International Security Program at New America.
+- By Bailey Cahall , Shruti Jagirdar, Ana SwansonAna Swanson is a contributor to Foreign Policy's Tea Leaf Nation and is a former editor at FP's South Asia Channel. , Emily SchneiderEmily Schneider is a program associate in the International Security Program at New America.
 She is also an assistant editor of the South Asia channel.

 Event Notice: "Pakistan – U.S. Relations: The Way Forward," a discussion with Sartaj Aziz, Pakistani Prime Minister Nawaz Sharif’s advisor on national security and foreign affairs, TODAY, 2:00 – 3:00 PM (SAIS).